elileinkram/_feedstack_web/README.md

 [Jasper](https://play.google.com/store/apps/details?id=com.jasper.jasper) is a programmable social network.

 Currently in the form of an [android app](https://play.google.com/store/apps/details?id=com.jasper.jasper).
-Soon to include an ios version.
+Soon to mutate into a multi-platform ios + android + web app.

 We give people the tools to build their own ranking algorithms so they can make purpose-built feeds.